TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 4/1 Chronicles 4.16.md

 ---

-And the sons of Jehallelel: Ziph, and Ziphah, Tiria, and Asarel.
+The sons of Jehallelel: Ziph, and Ziphah, Tiria, and Asarel.